NeKoRoSYS/NeKoRoDOTS/README.md

 - Install [Hypremoji](https://github.com/Musagy/hypremoji)
 - Install `blueman` and `r-quick-share` for seamless bluetooth support.
 (Works with Apple Airpods and android phone)
 - Fix waybar tray disappearing after a certain amount of time by installing `sni-qt`.
   Make sure you're not killing waybar using -SIGUSER2 when refreshing the config.
+NeKoRoSHELL's waybar is a systemd service and not just an executable, reloads are handled via `systemctl`.
 <br>

 ## Star History